63% das pessoas consideram o histórico de privacidade e segurança da empresa antes de usar seus produtos e serviços.

 (f) upon deletion by you, not retain Customer Personal Data from within your account other than in order to comply with applicable laws and regulations and as may otherwise be kept in routine backup copies made for disaster recovery and business continuity purposes subject to our retention policies;

 (g) cooperate with any supervisory authority or any replacement or successor body from time to time (or, to the extent required by the Customer, any other data protection or privacy regulator under Data Protection Legislation) in the performance of such supervisory authority's tasks where required;

 (h) assist Customer as reasonably required where Customer:

 (i) conducts a data protection impact assessment involving the Services (which may include by provision of documentation to allow customer to conduct their own assessment); or

 (ii) is required to notify a Security Incident (as defined below) to a supervisory authority or a relevant data subject

-(i) will not (a) sell any Personal Information (as defined under the CCPA) for a commercial purpose, or (b) collect, retain, use, disclose, or otherwise process Personal Information other than (1) to fulfill its obligations to Customer under the Agreement, (2) on the Customer's behalf, (3) for the Customer's operational purposes, (4) for Momentive's internal use as permitted by Data Protection Legislation, (5) to detect data security incidents or protect against fraudulent or illegal activity, or (6) as otherwise permitted under Data Protection Legislation;
+(i) will not (a) sell or share any Personal Information (as defined under the CCPA) for a commercial purpose, or (b) collect, retain, use, disclose, or otherwise process Personal Information other than (1) to fulfill its obligations to Customer under the Agreement, (2) on the Customer's behalf, (3) for the Customer's operational purposes, (4) for Momentive's internal use as permitted by Data Protection Legislation, (5) to detect data security incidents or protect against fraudulent or illegal activity, or (6) as otherwise permitted under Data Protection Legislation;

 (j) Where required by Data Protection Legislation, Momentive will inform Customer if it comes to its attention that any instructions received by Customer infringe the provisions of Data Protection Legislation.
 Notwithstanding the foregoing, Momentive shall have no obligation to monitor or review the lawfulness of any instruction received from the Customer; and